OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 - `FEDERATION`: Federation attributes.
   - `MODE`: Operation mode of this oned.
     - `STANDALONE`: Not federated.
 This is the default operational mode.
-    - `MASTER`: This oned is the master Zone of the federation.
+    - `MASTER`: This oned is the master Zone of the Federation.
     - `SLAVE`: This oned is a slave Zone.
 - `ZONE_ID`: The Zone ID, as returned by the `onezone` command.
-- `MASTER_ONED`: The XML-RPC endpoint of the master oned, e.g. `http://master.one.org:2633/RPC2`.
+- `MASTER_ONED`: The XML-RPC endpoint of the master oned, e.g., `http://master.one.org:2633/RPC2`.

 ```default
 #*******************************************************************************